-The content of the e-mail looks very realistic and even has actual ads from Verizon's website, added graphically on the side.
-The recipients are invited to log in to pay the amount or sign up for "automatic monthly payments".
-By clicking on the links they are taken to the next page, also perfectly replicated from Verizon's real one, and asked for credit card information and a password.
+The recipients of the message are invited to log in to pay the amount or sign up for automatic monthly payments.
+By clicking on the links, they are taken to the next page, which is also perfectly replicated from the company.
+They are asked for credit card information and a password.

-The scam e-mail always refers to you with "Dear Customer", not your name, like Verizon or your other phone line provider does.
-You should delete the e-mail as soon as you see the message is not personalized.
-Besides phone companies, the scammers also use other organizations that charge customers on a regular basis (water, energy, etc) to scam the e-mail recipients.
+A typical scam email addresses to you with "Dear Customer" and not with your name, like your network provider does.
+Delete the email as soon as you see the message is not personalized.
+Besides cell phone network providers, scammers also use the names of other organizations that charge their customers on a regular basis – water, energy, etc..